mitotic/slidoc/docs/MORE.md

 The correct answer can also be provided by a formula:

-    Answer: number=PluginName.expect()
+    Answer: number=PluginName.expect(2)

 with the answer type appearing before the equals sign.
+An optional non-negative integer argument may be provided.
+This argument may be used to distinguish between multiple instances of the formula plugin appearing on different slides, when used in conjunction with `initGlobal()` to initialize a global instance for data shared across slides.

 Simple formula-substitution plugins usually define `init` and `expect` (returning the correct answer) and at least one other function